SiliconLabs/wisun-br-linux/README.md

     sudo ip link set dev tun0 up

-Also note, the internal DHCP won't be able to bind ports 546 and 547 without root privilege.
+Also note, the internal DHCP will not be able to bind ports 546 and 547 without root privilege.
 You can run an external DHCP server (with `internal_dhcp=false`) or you can configure your system to allow normal users to bind port 546 and
 above: